The US Funeral Industry Today

 19,000 funeral directors currently offering services in the U.S, but exact

 numbers prove to be difficult to pinpoint as the profession is regulated

 differently by each State.
 This does mean that it is wise to ensure

-the funeral director you choose is reputable.
+the funeral director you choose is reputable and appropriately licensed.

 “The honest-to-goodness truth

 of the matter is that everybody does die,” stated Arvin Starrett, a spokesman

 for the National Funeral Directors Association and the owner of Starrett

 Funeral Home in Paris, TX in a 4/18/09 N.Y.
 Times article.